jcantrell/cpusim/README.md

 ## TODO

+- [ ] Construct SignedMorsel from UnsignedMorsel wrongly adds 0s at beginning - fix this
 - [x] memdump is slow - clean up code and speed up
 - [x] write tests for Loader
 - [ ] write tests for subleq